routhusundeep/What-I-Learned/Database/Dynamo.md

   - java nio is used
   - a state machine for each request
 - membership

-*** Experiences and Lessons learned
+#### Experiences and Lessons learned
 - Main Patterns used are
   - Business Logic Specific Reconciliation
   - Timestamp Based Reconciliation
   - High Performance Reads (W=N, R=1)
 - Common (N,R,W) = (3,2,2)

-**** Balancing Performance and Durability
+#### Balancing Performance and Durability
 - write latencies are higher than reads
-- so Dynamo provides a memory write + async/periodic durable write engine
+- Dynamo provides a memory write + async/periodic durable write engine
 - coordinator chooses a single persistent replica
 - trades off durability for performance

-**** Ensuring Uniform Load Distribution
+#### Ensuring Uniform Load Distribution
 - different partitioning strategies are implemented and tested on production
 - read the paper to get a better picture

-**** Divergent version: When and how many
+#### Divergent version: When and how many
 - can happen in two scenarios
   - when system is facing failures
   - system is handling large number of concurrent writes
-- during 24 hours, 99.94% requests saw one version, 0.00057% saw 2 versions, 0.00047% saw 3 versions
+- during 24 hours, 99.94% of requests saw one version, 0.00057% saw 2 versions, 0.00047% saw 3 versions

-**** Client driven or Server driven Coordination
+#### Client driven or Server driven Coordination
-- client driven(pull based partitioning information retrieval) works better than server driven due to obvious reasons
+- client driven (pull based partitioning information retrieval) works better than server driven due to obvious reasons
 - see the paper for concrete numbers

-**** Balancing background vs foreground tasks
+#### Balancing background vs foreground tasks
-- background tasks are given a particular number of time slices through a admission control mechanism
+- background tasks are given a particular number of time slices through an admission control mechanism